Note: The 2020 event has been cancelled. RunFest will return August 21-22, 2021.

 True to its name, Anchorage RunFest is a weekend devoted to running, and offers something for everyone.
-The event is the premier event for the Anchorage Running Club.
-The weekend features the Moose’s Tooth Marathon, the Bear Tooth Marathon Relay, the Skinny Raven Half Marathon, the Spenard Roadhouse 5K, the Children’s Hospital at Providence Kids’ 2K Fun Run and the Anchorage Mile.
+The event is the premier event for the Anchorage Running Club, and there's a race for all ages and abilities.
+The weekend features a marathon, marathon relay, half marathon, 49K ultra race, 5K, a Kids’ 2K Fun Run and the Anchorage Mile.

 Each race is far from ordinary.
 It’s a great place to train up for a fall race, and the marathon is also a Boston Marathon qualifier.
 The 49K Ultra, it goes out beyond the marathon turnaround point on the Coastal Trail, and ultra participants must tackle the "Kincaid Hill" before returning to Chester Creek and eventually downtown.